saiivarma/Image-Recognition-Cifar10-/README.md

 # Image-Recognition-Cifar10-
-Convolutional Neural Net Built using keras
+Convolutional Neural Net Built using keras and Cifar 10 Dataset